JackQuincy/guides/ff6wc/gated-tracker.md

 If the tracker and SNI still don't talk try refreshing the page and possibly closing and reopening SNI.

-If you still are getting this error ask for help on the discord #trackers channel, I promise we don't bite

 ## Unsuccessful Connection - SNI and Console/Emulator

  You will see the following if SNI is connected to the tracker, but there is a connection issue between SNI and your console or emulator: